 Day 1: October 19

-|9:05 am|| How to Remain Unflappable in the Face of Anything: Lessons from a Professional Adventurer on Staying Cool Under Pressure
+9:05 – 9:45 am | How to Remain Unflappable in the Face of Anything: Lessons from a Professional Adventurer on Staying Cool Under Pressure

 Staying cool under pressure is one of the most critical components of success in any walk of life; whether it’s a snarling grizzly bear waking you up in the night or working in a high-pressure career environment.
 Shoalts has learned to handle pressure and stress in a way that’s different than most: by sleeping alone in polar bear territory, paddling a canoe through mazes of shifting arctic ice floes, trekking solo in mountains, and riding out countless storms and gales in his canoe and tent.
 He’s seen remarkable success with his adventures.

 In his keynote session, Shoalts draws lessons from some of his most epic adventures to demonstrate how audiences can take what he’s accomplished in the wild and apply it to their high-pressure professional situations.
 With wit and humour, he shows us how we can move further than we ever thought possible and become unshakeable under pressure.

-Keynote: Adam Shoalts
+Keynote Speaker: Adam Shoalts

 Technology has been transforming higher education for decades, since the first computer in Canada started being built in UofT 1949.
 Technology has enabled institutions to run efficiently, transform research capabilities, make connections around the world, and much more.
 And while technology has enabled us to do so much, it also presents modern-day challenges.